 Statistics on Flight Delays due to Weather

-To clarify the impact of various weather conditions on flight schedules, the table below summarizes the percentage of flights delayed by each factor:
+To better understand how different weather conditions affect flight schedules, the following table shows the percentage of flights delayed by each factor:

-These statistics offer insights into how different weather conditions contribute to overall flight delays.
-Thunderstorms and snow or ice are among the leading causes, but other factors, such as heavy rain and strong winds, also play a significant role in disrupting flight schedules.
+These statistics give us insight into how various weather conditions contribute to overall delays.
+Thunderstorms and snow or ice are the leading causes, but other factors like heavy rain and high winds also have a significant impact on travel plans.

 Do Airlines Compensate for Weather Delays?